Moulamein

 Celebrate the Pastoral Past

-Summer is a great time to explore the historic Mooloomoon Woolshed, nestled among native bushland beside the Edward River.
-Step back in time and discover stories of early pioneers, resilient shearers, and the region’s proud pastoral heritage.
-The woolshed’s rustic charm shines against the backdrop of bright skies, warm breezes, and sunlit river flats.
+Autumn is a wonderful time to explore the historic Mooloomoon Woolshed, nestled among native bushland beside the Edward River.
+Step back in time and uncover stories of early pioneers, resilient shearers and the region’s proud pastoral heritage.
+The woolshed’s rustic charm feels right at home beneath clear blue skies and the rich tones of the surrounding landscape.

 Experience Country Hospitality

-Head into town to enjoy relaxed dining at the Tattersalls Hotel, one of the oldest pubs in the region.
-With fresh seasonal dishes, classic pub favourites, friendly locals, and a welcoming, shady beer garden, it’s the perfect place to unwind after a day exploring Moulamein.
+Head into town to enjoy warm country hospitality at the Tattersalls Hotel, one of the oldest pubs in the region.
+Serving hearty seasonal dishes and classic pub favourites, it’s the perfect place to relax after a day exploring.

 Tranquillity on the Lake

-Soak up the peaceful beauty of Moulamein Lake — 15 hectares of calm, reflective water surrounded by trees and thriving summer birdlife.
-It’s an inviting spot for a sunshine-filled picnic, a leisurely shoreline stroll, or watching elegant Black Swans glide across the lake.
-With BBQ facilities and a nearby swimming pool, it’s a great place for families to cool off and enjoy long, warm days.
+Discover the peaceful beauty of Moulamein Lake — 15 hectares of calm, reflective water framed by autumn colour and thriving birdlife.
+It’s an ideal setting for a sun-dappled picnic, a leisurely walk along the shoreline, or watching elegant Black Swans glide across the water.
+With BBQ facilities and a nearby swimming pool, it’s a relaxing spot for families to enjoy sunny autumn days in the heart of River Country.

 Historic Town Stroll

-With warm weather and clear skies, it’s the perfect season to uncover Moulamein’s rich history.
+With mild days and clear autumn skies, it’s a wonderful season to uncover Moulamein’s rich history.
 Wander through town and visit the historic Moulamein Courthouse, just across the footbridge over Billabong Creek.
-Dating back to 1890, this building served the region from 1848 to 1968 and offers a fascinating glimpse into the town’s legal past.
-Continue your walk to the Old Wharf, built in 1908, a proud reminder of Moulamein’s bustling days as an inland port.
-Don’t miss the Moulamein Heritage Village, where preserved buildings, machinery, and artefacts bring the pioneering spirit of the region to life.
+Dating back to 1890 and serving the region from 1848 to 1968, the building offers a fascinating glimpse into the town’s legal past.

 Artisanal Finds

-Stop by the Moulamein Art Gallery for a coffee and a sweet treat while browsing a delightful range of local art, handcrafted goods, and unique gifts.
-Open Thursdays and Fridays or by appointment, it’s a warm and welcoming space where local talent shines.
+Pause at the Moulamein Art Gallery for a coffee and a sweet treat while browsing a delightful collection of local art, handcrafted goods and unique gifts.
+Open Thursdays and Fridays or by appointment, it’s a cosy and welcoming space where local creativity shines — especially inviting on a crisp autumn afternoon.

 Fishing Galore